nicoalba/writing-samples/ai-prompts-docs.md

 # Bulk edit tags

-Follow these steps to bulk edit tags.
+The bulk edit tags feature makes it easy to update multiple assets at once.
+Follow these steps to bulk edit tags:

 ## Steps